OpenZeppelin/openzeppelin-confidential-contracts/.changeset/floppy-wasps-clap.md

 'openzeppelin-confidential-contracts': minor
 ---

-`ConfidentialFungibleTokenCustodianAccess`: Add an extension for the confidential fungible token, which allows users to set custodians who have ACL access to their transfer amounts.
+`ConfidentialFungibleTokenCustodianAccess`: Add an extension for the confidential fungible token, which allows each account to add a custodian who is given access to their transfer amounts.